Mothcam/Mothcam/README_beginners.md

 -  save_all_images: if set to 'True' two folders will be made, one named Pictures and one named DEL.
 All pictures the script deems to similar to the previous will be moved into the DEL file.
 When this setting is set to 'False' all pictures which would otherwise be moved to DEL will be deleted permanently.

 - quality: sets the JPEG quality level, can be set to a number from 0-95 with 95 being the highest quality.
 - cam_number: sets the name of the camera in its pictures' file names.
-E.g. when set to 01 the file name would be as follows cam01_2024-12-2_113500_00001.jpg.
+E.g. when set to 01 the file name would be as follows cam01_2024-12-02_113500_00001.jpg.
+With the following elements respectively following after: date, time at which the picture was taken, and the picture's number.
 - camera_w: sets the width of the pictures in pixels.
 - camera_h: sets the height of the pictures in pixels.

 - noise_threshold: defines the minimum pixel value difference (0-255) to be considered as change.
 Setting this to a higher value reduces sensitivity to small changes (such as changes in lighting) but may miss subtle movements.
 - contour_area_threshold: defines the minimum size (in pixels) of a connected area of changed pixels to be considered significant.
-This helps filter out very small or insignificant changes
+This helps filter out very small or insignificant changes.
 - min_change_percentage: defines the minimum percentage of pixels that needs to change for a picture to be saved.
 This helps filter out pictures with small changes such as a mosquito moving.
 - max_change_percentage: defines the maximum percentage of pixels that needs to change for a picture to be saved.
 This helps filter out pictures with big changes such as leaves falling into the trap.